Navel: Surgery

 To minimize scarring, the navel is a recommended site of incision for various surgeries, including transgastric appendicectomy, gall bladder surgery, and the umbilicoplasty procedure itself.

 Other animals

 All placental mammals have a navel, although it is generally more conspicuous in humans.

+Other types of animals can have navels, but their shapes depend on how they are born: for instance, other viviparous (live birthing) animals would have circular navels just like mammals, but in oviparous (egg-laying) animals like birds, the navel is shaped like a line or scar positioned vertically on the abdomen.
+There is an account of a dinosaur (Psittacosaurus) preserved with a navel, which is shaped like the oviparous type.